electron/electron/docs/api/app.md

 Exits immediately with `exitCode`. `exitCode` defaults to 0.

-All windows will be closed immediately without asking user and the `before-quit` and `will-quit` events will not be emitted.
+All windows will be closed immediately without asking the user, and the `before-quit` and `will-quit` events will not be emitted.

 ### `app.relaunch([options])`